dreikanter/progfun/README.md

 # Functional Programming Principles in Scala by Martin Odersky

-My solutions for Coursera's FP course assignment.
+My solutions for the course assignments.